Dog Bite Attorney Indianapolis

 At Indianapolis law firm Hocker Law, LLC, we have years of experience handling serious dog attacks in Indianapolis and throughout Indiana.
-Attorney Brett E. Osborne knows Indiana's dog bite laws inside out and can explain all the legal options available to you.
-He will be your advocate, whether you or a loved one was injured through no fault of your own.
+Our attorneys know Indiana's dog bite laws inside out and can explain all the legal options available to you.
+We will be your advocate, whether you or a loved one was injured through no fault of your own.

 What should I do if I'm bitten by a dog in Indiana?